zhaonat/eigenwell/README.md

 The code in eigenwell implements everything using

 ## omega eigenproblem
-In this type of problem, there is no resolution of the wavevector k, we only solve for the eigenvalue $\omega$.
+In this type of problem, there is no explicit resolution of the wavevector k, we only solve for the eigenvalue $\omega$.
 For example, the modes of a waveguide.
+However, we can include fixed Kx or Ky into the grid by using a bloch boundary condition.

 ### Classic Dielectric Waveguide

 ## omega to k eigenproblem
 In this problem, we can specify real $\omega$ and get all possible k's, including complex k's when we are, for example, in a bandgap.
+This type of problem means we need to extract the exp(ikx) or exp(iky) dependence analytically and modify the form of the operator.

 ### 1D Bragg Mirror
 In this eigenproblem, we are looking modes perpendicular to the surface of the 1D Bragg Mirror